RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 Their addresses use the type prefix `w`, and the identifier is the name of the world.

 ## Components
-Component classes are stored in game binaries and made accessible to the engine at module load through the identification hook.
-Due to the sensitive and interconnected nature of code, components **do not** use the overlay stack and are thus not possible to override.
+Component classes are stored in game binaries and made accessible to the engine via the identification hook.

-Their addresses use the type prefix `c` and the identifier follows the format `<package>/<component class name>`.
+Their addresses use the type prefix `c` and the identifier is simply the component class name.